Regression tests executed before a new release

 Afterwards, all the respective backups are restored with raspiBackup, these images are started via Qemu and the following tests are carried out:

-and checked- IP address 8.8.8.8 is pinged in the VM and tested to see if the ping was successful
+/boot/firmware/cmdline.txtis downloaded from the VM viascpto the host and checked/etc/fstabis downloaded from the VM to the host viascpand checked- IP address 8.8.8.8 is pinged in the VM and tested to see if the ping was successful

 - The number of active services of the original image is verified with

-Every user of raspiBackup who uses additional options is strongly advised to is strongly advised to carefully test backup and restore after a version upgrade of raspiBackup.
-Restore again carefully.
+Every user of raspiBackup who uses additional options is strongly advised to carefully test backup and restore after a version upgrade of raspiBackup.
 In this context, please refer to the disclaimer.